Welcome to School Food Service!

 Meals, foods and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of delicious, affordable and appealing foods that meet the health and nutrition needs of students.

 Our Mission: We seek to promote good health by providing fresh quality and nutrient- dense food to all students.
 We aim to provide a service that is affordable to all while generating viable revenue through a sustainable business model.
-This program is committed to restoring real food in schools and will do our part in contributing to the sustainability of our local food system.

 We strive to increase participants’ awareness of food in the program by encouraging them to think of these questions every time they dine in our cafés.